 First, recognize that you don’t need AI to lead every aspect of your interview process.
 But equally, you don’t need to completely avoid it either.

-The best approach is to use AI for processes in the early hiring stages, such as organizing interviews, but not for interviews.
+The best approach is to use AI for processes in the early hiring stages, such as organizing interviews, but not as a replacement for human interviews.

-For easy reference, we’ve created a table summarizing where you should and shouldn’t use AI in your interview process:
+For easy reference, we’ve created a table summarizing where you should use AI in your interview process (✅), where you shouldn't (❌), and where you can if it involves human intervention (⚠️).

 Hiring process | AI readiness |